IBM Canada offers you several options to pay your invoices.

 If you are interested in electronic invoicing or payments using EDI, please contact your IBM Marketing Representative.

 Electronic Funds Transfer (EFT)

-	Paying your invoices through Electronic Funds Transfer enables you to directly transfer payments into an IBM account.
-Unlike Direct Debit, the EFT option does require you to initiate this transaction each time payments are due.
-However, it allows for multiple invoice payments to be combined into one transaction as well as eliminates cutting cheques and the associated manual processing time and costs.
+Paying your invoices using EFT enables you to directly transfer payments into an IBM account.
+Unlike direct debit, EFT requires you to initiate this transaction each time payments are due.

-	Major credit cards may be accepted in payment for transactions with IBM.
-Currently we accept American Express, MasterCard, Visa and Sears credit cards.
-If you wish to use a credit card, please provide your credit card number and expiration date when you initiate the transaction with IBM, that is, when you place an order, enroll in a class, call for maintenance service or parts, sign a contract, etc.
+We currently accept American Express, MasterCard, Visa credit cards for payments with IBM.
+Just provide your credit card number and expiration date when you initiate the transaction with IBM such as placing an order, enrolling in a class, calling for maintenance service or parts or signing a contract.

 IBM Canada Ltd. is not obliged to accept credit cards for all transactions.

 Hard copy cheques should be made payable to: IBM Canada Ltd.